sa1am8/tt_CompassWay/readme.md

 # Loan Payment Schedule API

-This project provides a backend service to generate and modify a loan payment schedule using Docker, Django, Django REST Framework, SQLite, and optionally Redis.
+This project provides a backend service to generate and modify a loan payment schedule using Docker, Django, Django REST Framework, and optionally SQLite.

 ## Features